mvolkmann/serverless-demo/README.md

 This demonstrates using the npm package "serverless" to work with AWS Lambda and Google Cloud functions.

+Amazon Web Services (AWS) demo
-See the npm scripts in `package.json`.
+- see the npm scripts in `package.json`

-To run in AWS:
+- to deploy the Lambda function
-* `npm run deploy` deploys the Lambda function to AWS
+  * enter `npm run deploy`
+- to run the Lambda function
-* `npm run invoke` invokes the Lambda function
+  * enter `npm run invoke`
+- to run the Lambda function locally

-To run locally:
-* `npm start` starts a local server
+  * enter `npm start` to start a local server
-* `npm run send` sends an HTTP requests to trigger the Lambda function
+  * enter `npm run send` to sends an HTTP request that triggers the Lambda function

 Google Cloud Platform (GCP) demo
 - to create a GCP account